Supergeometry in mathematics and physics: Homotopy-theoretic underpinnings of supergeometry

 \end{parab}

-\begin{parab} {\bf Definition of supersymmetric monoidal categories.} For simplicity consider the $\ZZ$-graded version.
+\begin{parab} {\bf Definition of supersymmetric monoidal categories.} A possible more precise definition can go as follows.
+For simplicity consider the $\ZZ$-graded version.
 We use Proposition \ref{prop:gradpic} as a guideline, and start with $\Fc= \Fc^{(2)}_L$, the free Picard 2-groupoid on one object $L$.
 It corresponds to the truncation $\tau_{[0,2]}\SSS$.
 Thus $\pi_0(\Fc)$, the group of equivalence classes of objects, is identified with $\pi_0^\st=\ZZ$ and will account for the grading.

 The category $\Aut_{\Fc}(\1)$ formed by automorphisms of the unit object and 2-morphisms between them, is a usual Picard groupoid which corresponds to $\Omega\tau_{[1,2]}\SSS$ and so, by the "Spin-Statistics Theorem'' \ref{para:HSST}, it is identified with $\ISAb$, the sign skeleton of $\SVect_\k$.